naborlozada/Sequenzanalyse-und-Genomik-Leipzig/README.md

 ### CREDITS:
 The "Sequenzanalyse-und-Genomik" course was taking place at the University of Leizpig (Germany), and was coordinated by Stephan Bernhart, Zasha Weinberg, and Sonja Prohaska.
-Additional support was provided from: Ada Andrades, Alexander Holzenleiter, Franziska Reinhardt, Jessica Huebner, and Johanna Dobbriner.
+Additional support was provided by: Ada Andrades, Alexander Holzenleiter, Franziska Reinhardt, Jessica Huebner, and Johanna Dobbriner.

 Course info: https://www.bioinf.uni-leipzig.de/teaching/currentClasses/class236.html